 I didn’t get the last part of the opening sequence sorted until after we arrived in Vancouver.
 I made a start on it before breakfast was served, though it was rather odd calling it breakfast when outside the plane it was nearly six in the afternoon.

-In finishing it much later, I think I’ve come up with a different direction to the one I planned, but in truth I was never happy with where it was going from the start.
+In finishing it much later, I think I’ve come up with a different direction to the one I planned, but in truth, I was never happy with where it was going from the start.

 So, what happened to the rest of the team?

-Just in case I’d made a mistake, I kept one eye on the target, who seemed to be consumed by the events unfolding, and another taking a wider search of the surrounding area to make doubly sure the team were still in control of the mission.
+Just in case I’d made a mistake, I kept one eye on the target, who seemed to be consumed by the events unfolding, and another taking a wider search of the surrounding area to make doubly sure the team was still in control of the mission.